How Does Investment Banking Work? A Simple Starter Guide

 Boutique banks are the smallest subset of investment banks.
 They’re often regionally based, offering services to a handful of clients in a certain geographic market or industry.
 Due to their small size, these banks may only offer a select number of services, like mergers and acquisitions, within their region.

-Services offered by full-service investment banks
+What are the services offered by full-service investment banks?

 Most banks, even those that do not specialize in investment banking, offer some investment-based services such as underwriting and mergers and acquisitions.
 In contrast, investment-focused offerings are the primary function of investment banks.